kevinndungu-source/Amazon_EMR_Serverless_Demonstration/README.md

 # Project Structure
 1. Scripts:
-a. reviews.py: Python script for processing the review data.
+(a). reviews.py: Python script for processing the review data.
-b. script_arguments: Additional script arguments used during the EMR Serverless application setup.
+(b). script_arguments: Additional script arguments used during the EMR Serverless application setup.
 2. Sample Dataset:
-•	dataset_en_dev.json: Semi-structured review data in JSON format.
+(a).	dataset_en_dev.json: Semi-structured review data in JSON format.

 # How to Use
 1. Setup Amazon EMR Serverless: